STUDENT PERMITS FOR SWITZERLAND

 You cannot apply directly – we have to submit your application as we are the education provider.

-We ask you to supply all the paperwork to us via email one month before your course starts (everything together to keep things streamlined).
+We ask you to supply all the paperwork to us via email around 6 to 8 weeks before your course starts (everything together to keep things streamlined).
 That way we can submit everything to the authorities and spot any problems before they become an issue and become a problem for your course.

 To see the requirements and the details just click the link below, and if you’re ready you can get started.

 If you want to chat just get in touch.
 You can also find blogs about permits, Brexit and work in the Blogs area.
 All worth looking through to help explain what has been a complex and constantly changing situation.